Appendix E: Education Leading to Employment and Career Training (ELECT)

 What is ELECT?

-Expectant, custodial, and noncustodial parents of all genders who are under 22, attending a K-12 educational entity sanctioned by the Pennsylvania Department of Education (PDE), and receiving TANF may be referred to and have their work activity requirements met by the ELECT program.
+Expectant, custodial, and noncustodial parents of all genders who meet the age requirements, attending a K-12 educational entity sanctioned by the Pennsylvania Department of Education (PDE), and receiving TANF may be referred to and have their work activity requirements met by the ELECT program.
 Individuals not receiving benefits with personal earned income under 235 percent of the Federal Poverty Income Guideline (FPIG) may also be eligible for the ELECT program through the Family Works (FW) initiative.

 Who is eligible for ELECT?